dynamsoft-docs/barcode-reader-docs-mobile/programming-old/android/user-guide-v9.6.40.md

 - **DynamsoftCameraEnhancer.aar** (Optional): <a href="/camera-enhancer/docs/mobile/programming/android/?ver=2.3.20" target="_blank"> Dynamsoft Camera Enhancer (DCE) module</a> for getting video frames from mobile cameras.
 Provides APIs for camera control, camera preview, and other advanced features.
    >Note:
    >
-   >**DCE is optional.** If you want to use Android CameraX SDK to control camera, preview video, and read barcodes in the callback function that outputs a video frame, please refer to <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">DecodeWithCameraX example</a>.
+   >**DCE is optional.** If you want to use Android CameraX SDK to control camera, preview video, and read barcodes in the callback function that outputs a video frame, please refer to [DecodeWithCameraX sample]({{ site.android }}samples/no-camera-enhancer.html).

 There are two ways to add the SDK into your project - **Manually** and **Maven**.